Chapter 4 - Results of the Naturalization Examination

 The ways in which the applicant may respond; and

-The period of time that the applicant has to reply.
+The date by which the applicant has to reply.

 If an applicant fails any portion of the naturalization test, an officer must provide the applicant a second opportunity to pass the test within 60 to 90 days after the initial examination unless the applicant is statutorily ineligible for naturalization based on other grounds.
 An officer should also schedule a re-examination in order to resolve any issues on eligibility.